 • Track progress visibly: keep a shared document per student (goals, corrections, new phrases, homework).
 It boosts retention.

 Whether you aim to teach in school, join a language centre, tutor privately on platforms like Superprof, or build a remote French teaching career, there are multiple pathways to success.
 Start by understanding the job markets, choose platforms that match your strengths, and position yourself with clear lessons and professional profiles.
+If you want to remind yourself why French remains such a valuable language to learn and teach, take a look at our article on the top reasons to learn French.

 With the right approach, dedication, and strategic presence on trusted platforms, you can build a flexible, international, and financially sustainable French teaching career.